-Experimenting with rotation, revolution and identifying geographic locations.
+Experimenting with rotation, revolution and Earth's tilt on its axis.

 The Solar System and all its planets are in constant motion.
 Each of the planets revolves around the Sun.
 The planets also rotate, or spin, around an internal axis.
 One manifestation of rotation is the cycle of night and day.
 Day after day, month after month, year after year, the alternation of night and day continues.
 Sometimes it is sunny outside, and other times it is dark.
 In addition to rotation, day and night occur because the Earth is spherical.
 When a portion of the Earth faces the Sun, it is daytime.
 When the same are rotates away from the Sun, it is nighttime.
 The cycle of light and dark is continuous except near the North and South Pole.
 During the Northern Hemisphere summer, the North Pole always faces the Sun, so daytime is continuous for several weeks.
 At the same time, the South Pole faces away from the Sun (Southern Hemisphere winter) and is in continuous night.

 The origin of night and day is very difficult for children to understand.
 The idea that the dark side is really a shadow of the planet as it rotates away from the Sun’s rays is difficult to imagine.
 The rotation of the Earth on its axis, is also not easy to understand, because we cannot feel this motion.